Supported Charities

 Based on individual needs and eligibility, supports are also available for family reunification and for securing sustainable housing in the community.
 Safe Haven Youth Services strives to provide every youth with the resources and support necessary to address their immediate crisis and to build the skills required to prevent reoccurrence.

-Our stockings are prepared and distributed to each charity in early December.
 If you are in need of support this Christmas, please reach out to one of the organizations that we work with.